OBJECTIVES

 Electronic transport in carbon nanotubes.

-2D Materials (3ECTS)
+Low dimensional materials: 2D Materials

 Teachers :